Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Three forces, three tradeoffs.
 Pull toward any corner and the others stretch.

-The Core Insight: The product was not a single design problem.
-It was three interlocked ones.
-The API contract affected what the approval engine could automate.
-The automation rate affected how much volume hit the review queue.
-The review queue's throughput affected whether partners could trust the SLA.
-Every design decision rippled across the whole system.
+The core insight: the API contract set what the engine could automate.
+The automation rate set how much volume hit the review queue.
+Queue throughput decided whether partners could trust the SLA.
+Three problems, one system: every decision rippled through all of it.

 03 · System Design & The API Contract